sandersaares/DocumentAuthoring/docs/Contributor.md

 NB!
 Merging changes from upstream requires the use of an offline clone.
 This operation cannot be performed online in the GitHub web interface.

-# How do I create multiple parallel contributions?
+# How do I create multiple independent contributions?

 ![](Diagrams/GitHubConcepts5-Branches.png)